angular/angular/aio/content/guide/service-worker-getting-started.md

 <div class="alert is-helpful">

 **Note:**
-If you are not using HTTPS, the service worker will only be registered when accessing the app on `localhost`.
+If you are not using HTTPS, the service worker will only be registered when accessing the application on `localhost`.

 </div>